Nietzsche's Letters | 1888This page in German© The Nietzsche Channel

 5. Der Fall Wagner (The Case of Wagner).

-6. Nietzsche began referring to his writings — or, in this case, himself — as "dynamite," echoing the review of Beyond Good and Evil by Joseph Viktor Widmann (1842-1911), the literary editor of Der Bund.
+6. Nietzsche began referring to his writings — or, in this case, himself — as "dynamite," echoing the review of Jenseits von Gut und Böse (Beyond Good and Evil) by Joseph Viktor Widmann (1842-1911), the literary editor of Der Bund.
 For the review, and the correspondence between Widmann and Nietzsche, see "Research Material: Joseph Viktor Widmann."
 In: Nietzsche's Library.

 9. Jean Bourdeau (1848-1928): French writer.
 Bourdeau contributed twenty articles to the Revue des deux mondes, seven from 1881 to 1889.
 He was also a contributor to the Journal des Débats since 1877.
 Some Nietzsche scholars have noted that Nietzsche's "promotion" of Bourdeau to "editor-in-chief" was a sign of his impending madness.
-However, the point is vitiated by failing to mention that Hippolyte Taine himself, in his 12-14-1888 letter to Nietzsche, mistakenly identified Bourdeau as an editor of both journals: "J. Bourdeau, rédacteur du Journal des Débats et de la Revue des Deux-Mondes."
+However, the point is vitiated by failing to mention that Hippolyte Taine himself, in his Paris, 12-14-1888: Letter to Nietzsche in Turin, mistakenly identified Bourdeau as an editor of both journals: "J. Bourdeau, rédacteur du Journal des Débats et de la Revue des Deux-Mondes."

 Ferdinand Avenarius.